 - Keep the field clean.
 Sweep and hose the field as needed per this manual.
-Keep plenty of trash and litter containers on site for participants to use. - Cross brush the turf surface often! - Keep vehicular traffic off the field as much as possible. - Post NO SMOKING signs around the turf. - Don't abuse the turf by overloading it.
-Use plywood and fabrics to protect the turf especially if special events are scheduled on the field. - Make minor repairs.
-Report major problems to Sporturf® right away. - Follow exactly the recommendations and procedures incorporated in this manual.
+Keep plenty of trash and litter containers on site for participants to use. - Keep vehicular traffic off the field at all times. - Post NO SMOKING signs around the turf. - Don't abuse the turf by overloading it.
+Use plywood and fabrics to protect the turf especially if special events are scheduled on the field. - ♦ Make minor repairs.
+Report major problems to SporturfTM right away. - Follow exactly the recommendations and procedures incorporated in this manual.